kayodeolusanya/Visualization-Portfolio/README.md

 # Visualization-Portfolio

-Welcome to my personal data-visualization [portfolio] (https://kayodeolusanya.github.io/Visualization-Portfolio/index.html).
+Welcome to my personal data-visualization [portfolio](https://kayodeolusanya.github.io/Visualization-Portfolio/index.html).
 This site showcases a curated collection of semester-long assignments and projects.
 Each project includes code, visuals (charts or infographics), and commentary - giving a full picture of my approach to data storytelling and analysis.

 🎯  What you’ll find here